 The Office for Financial Services (OFS) is located on the first floor of Main with a cashier window.
 Students can make payments on their student account, monthly payment plan, and work credit plan.
 Personal checks may be cashed.
 Students can also open NordiCash and student bank accounts at this office.
 The cashier can answer questions about a student’s statement of account, monthly payment plans, work credit plans, and work-study.
 The Office for Financial Services charges student accounts based on information provided by other offices.

-In June, fall semester statements of account are mailed to the new students’ current mailing addresses.
-Returning students receive their fall semester statements in July at their current mailing addresses.
-Other statements are sent in December and June.
-The December statements include spring semester’s charges and are mailed to students’ current mailing addresses.
-June statements, the final billing of the academic year, are mailed to students’ current mailing addresses.
+In June, fall semester statements of account are mailed to new and returning students’ current mailing addresses.
+In December, spring semester statements of account are mailed to students’ current mailing addresses.
 In other months, emails are sent to students requesting they review their web statement of account and remit the balance due by the specified date.

 A student can grant permission for a parent to use the parent portal to view the student’s financial and/or academic information via http://my.luther.edu.
 When a student grants a parent permission to view the financial information, this also grants permission for the parent to have conversations with Financial Services (billing statements, charges, credits, payments and past due amounts) and Financial Aid (awards, application data, disbursements, eligibility and missing documentation) offices.
 For more information on the parent portal see the Parent Portal.

 Fall semester’s payment is due August 10.
 Spring semester’s payment is due January 10.
 These dates remain the same from year to year.